-NBA Rumors: Kings Could Trade Iman Shumpert, Skal Labissiere, And Justin Jackson To Wizards For Otto Porter Jr
+NBA Rumors: Kings Could Trade Iman Shumpert, Skal Labissiere, & Justin Jackson To Wizards For Otto Porter, Jr

-Since the 2017 NBA offseason, the Sacramento Kings have already expressed a strong interest in adding Otto Porter Jr. to their roster.
+Since the 2017 NBA offseason, the Sacramento Kings have expressed a strong interest in adding Otto Porter, Jr. to their roster.
 When he became a restricted free agent, the Kings gave him a four-year, $106.5 million offer sheet only to be matched by the Washington Wizards.

-Otto Porter Jr. won’t hit the free agency market until the summer of 2021, but the Kings have a shot in acquiring him on the trade market.
-After struggling earlier in the 2018-19 NBA season, the Wizards have reportedly made every player on their roster available in trade discussions.
-According to Jason Jones of The Athletic, the Kings are closely monitoring the situation in Washington and could make a play for Porter Jr. once again.
+Otto Porter, Jr. won’t hit the free agency market again until the summer of 2021, but the Kings have a shot in acquiring him on the trade market.
+After struggling early in the 2018-19 NBA season, the Wizards have reportedly made every player on their roster available in trade discussions.
+According to Jason Jones of The Athletic, the Kings are closely monitoring the situation in Washington and could make a play for Porter once again.

 Dan Favale of Bleacher Report created multiple trade scenarios involving players who could be moved before the February NBA trade deadline.
-In the proposed trade deal that would send Otto Porter Jr. to Sacramento, Favale suggested that the Kings could offer a package including Iman Shumpert, Skal Labissiere, and Justin Jackson to Washington.
+In the proposed trade deal that would send Otto Porter, Jr. to Sacramento, Favale suggested that the Kings could offer a package including Iman Shumpert, Skal Labissiere, and Justin Jackson to Washington.
 The deal works on ESPN‘s NBA Trade Machine.

-The potential acquisition of Otto Porter Jr. will immediately fill the huge void in the Kings’ wing.
-Porter Jr. will give the Kings a capable scorer who also has the ability to defend multiple positions.
-In 24 games he played with the Wizards this season, Porter Jr. is averaging 12.2 points, 5.8 rebounds, and 1.5 steals on 49.4 percent shooting from the field and 36.8 percent shooting from beyond the arc.
+The potential acquisition of Otto Porter, Jr. will immediately fill the huge void in the Kings’ wing.
+Porter will give the Kings a capable scorer who also has the ability to defend multiple positions.
+In the 24 games he has played with the Wizards this season, Porter is averaging 12.2 points, 5.8 rebounds, and 1.5 steals on 49.4 percent shooting from the field, and 36.8 percent shooting from beyond the arc.

 The Kings are reportedly "closely monitoring" the Wizards and could be interested in acquiring Otto Porter Jr. ????